-The Plan is a defined contribution plan covering substantially all full and part-time U.S. employees of Xerox Corporation (the Company) and participating subsidiaries, except those covered by a collective bargaining agreement unless that agreement calls for participation in the Plan.
-Employees are automatically eligible to participate in the Plan upon date of hire.
+The Plan is a defined contribution plan covering substantially all domestic full and part-time Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards (the Union) employees of Xerox Corporation (the Company).
+Employees are eligible to participate in the Plan immediately upon date of hire.